 Borrow Reading Kits

-The reading kits offered by the Center can be borrowed by anyone living in Alaska.
-There are five different kinds of kits available:
+The reading kits offered by Ready to Read Alaska can be borrowed by anyone living in Alaska.
+There are four different kinds of kits available.

 Take Advantage of Local Resources